Jorropo/OpenAirways/RPC.md

 ### 0x1 - GivePlaneHeading

 Give a new heading instruction to a plane, it will start turning in that direction and fly forward once the heading is reached.

+# RPC between go server and zig client

+It starts with a game init packet which has this layout:
+- `u32` tick rate in hz
+- `u5` SubPixel factor, how many in game units make up a pixel (expressed as `1 << x`)

+After this it continously send game state packets:

+- `u32` now, current tick
+- `u32` `len(Planes)` then repeated for each plane:
+  - `u32` id, unique plane id
+  - `i32` x, in subpixel units
+  - `i32` y, in subpixel units
+  - `Rot16` wantHeading, heading the plane is turning towards
+  - `Rot16` heading, current heading of the plane